 A 10 ft trampoline uses fewer materials than a 12 ft trampoline, and thus usually enjoys a relatively cheaper price.
 If you want a budget choice, try the 10 ft trampoline.
 It is also a good pick for those who want an add-on toy in their backyard in addition to other items like dome climber, swing, playhouses and so on.

 A 10 FT Trampoline has a Lower Weight Limit than A 12 FT Trampoline

-The capacity of a trampoline matters a lot on who can jump on it safely.
+The capacity of an outdoor trampoline matters a lot on who can jump on it safely.
 The larger the weight limit, the fewer requirements on the jumper.
 Normally, both 10 ft trampoline and 12 ft trampolines allow a preschool kid to enjoy a happy bouncing at any time.
 However, if there is a teenager or two, a 12 ft trampoline is better, because it has more springs to guarantee a larger weight limit.

 10 FT trampolines in some brands may also closer to the ground than a 12 ft trampoline.
 As heavier the jumper, the closer to the ground when they land on the trampoline mat.
 For safety reasons, a 12 ft trampoline with a higher distance between the mat and ground is better.

 Both 10 FT Trampoline and 12 FT Trampoline are Good Choices for Families with A Small Backyard and No More than 2 Kids